Reviewed by: Dr. Robert Menardi, DVM

 What Is the Anatomy of Dog Paws?

 Your dog’s paws serve many critical functions.
-Like human feet, they are made for walking, running, stretching, and “high-fiving.”
-Unlike human feet, the appendages also help regulate a dog’s temperature, as sweat glands and adipose fat tissue layers maintain canine homeostasis.
+Like human feet, they are made for walking, running, stretching, and “zooming” around.
+Additionally, your dog’s appendages also help them to regulate temperature, as sweat glands and fat tissue layers work to maintain canine homeostasis.

 Their regulatory function makes it all the more important to protect your dog’s paw pads from the damage they are vulnerable to during the sweltering summer heat.
 The sensitive and vital paw pads can toughen with use, like a callous on a human hand, but even the toughest paw may not withstand pavement temperature.